Taskmaster The Podcast *Best of Series 18*

 a noise.

-everything just becomes a bit of a blur.
+And then, yeah, everything just becomes a bit of a blur.

-Well, I think everyone sort of struggled with the laugh apart from Rosie because obviously when she was reading the task out and you've got to laugh constantly, she says, No problem there.
+Well, I think everyone sort of struggled with the laugh apart from Rosie, because obviously when she was reading the task out and you've got to laugh constantly, she says no problem there.

-And the next thing is, walk at a gentle pace, no problem there.
+And the next thing is walk at a gentle pace, no problem there.

-is very monotonous, with and then she seems to get really angry and frustrated, and some of her laughs turn quite sinister, to be honest.
+is very monotonous with, and then she seems to get really angry and frustrated, and some of her laughs turn quite sinister, to be honest.

 But no one can work out how she walked the same amount of distance as everyone else, but managed to do it in eight minutes rather than